 - Audition Technique

-The College has a strong emphasis on fitness throughout the training, with all male students receiving weights sessions from a qualified fitness instructor every week and there being a strength and stamina component in many classes throughout the week for all students.
+The College has a strong emphasis on fitness throughout the training, with all students receiving fitness classes from a qualified fitness instructor every week and there being a strength and stamina component in many classes.
 This connects well with the instruction given in diet and exercise in IPS classes.
 Dancers must think of themselves as athletes and the College strives to provide an environment in which all students can reach peak fitness.

 Practical assessments are carried out twice-yearly, usually in November and May, or in the Christmas and Easter Shows, and are a vital part of the course to direct learning and give students quantifiable results and development throughout their course.
 Assessments are tied into the College’s Feedback and Individual Learning Plan systems, which give the students one-on-one support, guidance and advice throughout their course.
 We offer One-year or Two-year Certificates, which can be tailor-made to suit different requirements, whether this be as foundation or gap-year training or intensive training designed to focus on performance skills and entry to the profession after significant training in another establishment.